bdusell/rau/docs/details.rst

    shifted to different positions.
 This is in contrast to other setups that treat the training data as one long sequence and split it into chunks of fixed size.
 #.
+In the transformer encoder-decoder model, the encoder is always given an EOS
+   symbol at the end of the input so that it can more easily locate the end of the sequence.
+#.
 The RNN and LSTM use learned initial hidden states.
 #.
 PyTorch misguidedely uses two bias terms in the recurrent layers of the RNN
    and LSTM.
 Only one is required; the second one is redundant and serves only